-If you are a female, excuse any pronouns that are male directed, you are welcome to fight alongside men.
+If you are a female, please excuse any pronouns in the body of this statement that are male directed, you are welcome to fight alongside men.
 WB is weapon based, size and strength is not as vital as skill.

 Our air bag devices that impair the knee and elbow joints is past the prototype stage but I can’t figure out how to mount the hardware in a back pack.
 It’s a very harsh environment for the equipment to function in.
 The sport is playable without the air bags, but not as safe.
 I have a handle on it but its a budget thing right now.

 The devices need to be miniaturized and hardened so I spend half my time trying to partner the NBL with someone with broadcasting and engineering skills like Disney and Apple streaming divisions.

 Consequently, I have a relationship with many top level people all over the globe, but without live play, these efforts are stalled right now.